dinhlenguyen/trustsoft-internship/README.md

   - One for storing transformed grayscale images
   - One for storing CICD HTML artifacts

+- **Remote Terraform State**:
+  - Stored securely in encrypted S3 with versioning
+  - Uses DynamoDB table for state locking and consistency

 - **Lambda Function**:
   - Triggered on S3 `put` event
   - Converts the image to grayscale